oldoldman/f2fs-design/README.md

         <li>NID</li>
         <li>Version</li>
         <ul>
-          <li>copy of Direct Node's NAT entry version if this is a data block</li>
+          <li>copy of NAT entry version of Direct Node if this is a data block</li>
           <li>0 if this is a node block</li>
         </ul>
         <li>Offset</li>